Pirmayr/Run2/Commands.md

 #### join

-joins an array of strings to a string separated by blanks
+joins the elements of an array or a list of strings to a string separated by blanks

-* strings
+* strings: array or list of strings

 Examples: